Click on the labels below to open and close the description window containing policy information.

 Consideration for receiving parish rate for tuition:

 Our Catholic faith is key to all we do at St. John the Baptist Catholic School.
 Parishioners, who are parents of students, are expected to be actively involved in the life and mission of St. John Catholic Church by leading a life of prayer and leading their children on the pathway of holiness.
 Of course, the greatest prayer is the Holy Sacrifice of the Mass, which Catholics are obliged to attend on Sundays and Holy Days of Obligation.
 Thus, the priest needs to see parishioners at Mass.
-In order to be considered an active, contributing member, envelopes must be placed in the collection basket at least 70% of the time.
+In order to be considered an active, contributing member, envelopes must be placed in the collection basket at least 50% of the time.
 Even if parents do not contribute on a particular Sunday, they still need to drop their envelopes in the basket so the pastor will know they were present.
 During these times, they can place a prayer petition in the envelope instead of a contribution, and the parish will pray for their intentions.
+Please note that dropping envelopes in the letter box of the Church office does not mean presence at Mass.
+Also, dropping multiple envelopes for different Sundays on only one Sunday does not constitute attendance for the date on the envelope.
+Rather, it will only count toward the Sunday in which they are placed in the basket.
+As mandated by the diocese, parish tuition subsidies should go to those actively participating in the parish and consistently using their Sunday envelopes.

 If this does not occur throughout the course of the year, the family will no longer be considered an active member of St. John Catholic Church and will be charged the full rate the following year.